 How could that be?
 The IRS estimates 918,600 taxpayers who are owed a tax refund didn't submit a tax return for 2010, and the deadline for filing that return and claiming a Treasury check is Tuesday, April 15, 2014.

 How can a tax refund go forgotten?
 The IRS says some people may have not submitted a return in 2010, because they had too little income and weren't required to file.
 However, they may have had taxes withheld from wages or even made quarterly estimated payments, so a refund is waiting.
 But the law allows only a three-year window for most taxpayers to claim a refund.
-If they miss the deadline, the money becomes property of the U.S. Treasury.
+If they miss the deadline, the money becomes property of the U.S. Treasury."We encourage students, part-time workers and others who haven't filed for 2010 to look into this before time runs out on April 15," says IRS Commissioner John Koskinen.

 Surprisingly, there is no penalty for filing a late return qualifying for a refund.